TucsonJS/.github/profile/README.md

 [Event Calendar](https://lu.ma/tucsonjs)

-## 🏗️ Speaking
+## 🎤 Speaking
-A formal speaking proposal process is in the works, but in the meantime reach out if you'd like to give a talk at one of our events.
+🏗️ A formal speaking proposal process is in the works, but in the meantime reach out if you'd like to give a talk at one of our events.

 ## 💬 Have suggestions, thoughts, or input?
 Open an [issue](https://github.com/TucsonJS/.github/issues)